The Best Luxury SUVs for a Smooth and Quiet Ride

 A family in Colorado utilized a Jeep Grand Wagoneer for mountain traverses.
 Despite its rugged exterior, the Wagoneer uses over 75 pounds of sound-deadening material.
 By activating the "McIntosh" audio system’s noise-masking features and utilizing the vehicle's acoustic glass, the family was able to maintain conversations between the first and third rows without raising their voices, a common pain point in large-scale SUVs.

-Selecting the Right Configuration
+Selecting Configuration

 Feature Impact on Smoothness Impact on Quietness Recommended Brand/System